 Wrapping things up

-If you weren’t so luck with the CIC tool, then following the remaining steps above should help you drill down to your exact position.
+If you weren’t so luck with the IRCC tool, then following the remaining steps above should help you drill down to your exact position.

 Make sure to share your e-mail address with me so that you can be placed on my mailing list to be notified when new content is released.
 Click on this button at the top right side panel of this webpage: